*NEW* Tax Relief for Catastrophic Property Loss

 On Friday, September 10th, the Federal Emergency Management Agency (FEMA) announced that federal disaster assistance has been made available to the Commonwealth of Pennsylvania to supplement commonwealth and local recovery efforts in the areas affected by Hurricane Ida from August 31 to September 5, 2021.

-Financial assistance is available for affected individuals and businesses in Montgomery County, as well as in Bedford, Bucks, Chester, Delaware, Northampton, Philadelphia, and York counties.
+Financial assistance was made available for affected individuals and businesses in Montgomery County, as well as in Bedford, Bucks, Chester, Delaware, Northampton, Philadelphia, and York counties.

-Federal assistance programs may include but are not limited to rental assistance, repair or replacement of housing to a safe, sanitary, and functional standard (not pre-disaster condition), funds for other needs (e.g., vehicles, clothing, appliances, etc.), and low-interest loans.
+Federal assistance programs included but were not limited to rental assistance, repair or replacement of housing to a safe, sanitary, and functional standard (not pre-disaster condition), funds for other needs (e.g., vehicles, clothing, appliances, etc.), and low-interest loans.
 For more information about available programs and the application process, download FEMA's "Help After a Disaster" Brochure in English, Spanish, and 25 other languages.

 For additional information on the disaster declaration, visit https://www.fema.gov/disaster/4618.